-- tell you what their role will be
+- explain their role

 - answer any questions you have about the bankruptcy process